Carbon dioxide, rather than methane, found to dominate potential greenhouse gas emissions.

 Rapid warming in the Arctic is leading to the thawing of carbon-rich soils that have been permanently frozen for millennia.
 As these soils thaw, microbial decomposition could release greenhouse gases and increase the rate of global warming.
-A recent study looked at the potential amount of carbon that could be released into the atmosphere through this thawing and whether that carbon would be released as carbon dioxide or methane, a more potent greenhouse gas.
+A recent study looked at the potential amount of carbon that could be released into the atmosphere through this thawing and whether that carbon would be released as carbon dioxide (CO2) or methane (CH4), a more potent greenhouse gas.

 An international research team led by Northern Arizona University used two meta-analyses to investigate the greenhouse gas release from soils sampled from across the permafrost zone and warmed in laboratory incubations.
-The first analysis focused on the amount of carbon released in response to warming, while the second analysis focused on the difference in the relative amount of carbon released as carbon dioxide or methane under aerobic or anaerobic soil conditions.
-Potential warming of 10°C increased total carbon release by a factor of two, and even when taking into account the stronger warming potential of methane, total carbon release was greatest under aerobic soil conditions.
+The first analysis focused on the amount of carbon released in response to warming, while the second analysis focused on the difference in the relative amount of carbon released as CO2 or CH4 under aerobic or anaerobic soil conditions.
+Potential warming of 10°C increased total carbon release by a factor of two, and even when taking into account the stronger warming potential of CH4, total carbon release was greatest under aerobic soil conditions.
 The implications of these results are that drier soils may provide a larger, positive feedback to global warming than wetter soils.
 Further studies are focused on addressing some of the key questions raised by this research.
 For example, where, when, and why will the Arctic become wetter or drier, and what are the implications for climate forcing?
 How should these processes be represented by mechanistic models of the Arctic?

 Colleen M. Iversen

-Climate Change Science Institute and
+Climate Change Science Institute and Environmental Sciences Division

 Oak Ridge National Laboratory